okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 4. Make changes directly in the editor.
 If you enter `{`, `(`, or `.` you see a list of available variables that you can use.
 See [Use variables](#use-variables).
    * Click **Preview** to see your changes in a new browser window before you publish.
    * Select **Compare with published version** to see the difference between your edited version and the published version.
 You can choose between a split view and a unified view.
-   * Click **Revert changes** to remove your customizations and restore the default HTML/CSS and JavaScript code.

    > **Note:** The Admin Console auto-saves your changes every few seconds.
 You can navigate away from the code editor and your updates remain.
-To discard your changes without publishing them, turn off the toggle next to **Code editor**.
+To discard your changes without publishing them, click **Revert changes** or turn off the toggle next to **Code editor**.
+The console restores the default HTML/CSS and JavaScript code.

 5. Click **Publish** to commit your changes.